VivyTeam/code-style/README.md

    subprojects {

         dependencies {
-            compile 'com.puppycrawl.tools:checkstyle'
             checkstyle 'com.github.UvitaTeam.code-style:checkstyle-custom'
           }
        }

 ```

-2. This plugin requires [CheckStyle-Idea Plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) as a prerequisit.
+2. This plugin requires [CheckStyle-Idea Plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) as a prerequisite.
 Download and install it, add and set the checkstyle to be used, using the checkstyle file (url in previous stey) via file via File | Other Settings | Checkstyle :: This is for real-time tracking of the coding style.

 3. Enable the Plugin : File | Editor | CodeStyle  and select VivyJava